SunsetTeq/SunsetTeq/README.md

 ### Hi there 👋
-- 🔭 Now I'm solving algorithmic problems in C++
+- 🔭 Now I'm solving algorithmic problems in C++ and learning the backend in Go
-- 🌱 I'm currently learning mathematics and the Golang programming language
+- 🔮 My love is Go Go Go Go Golang
-- 💬 Ask me about: do not ask me
+- 💬 Ask me about: meta skills